Nancy Farmer: Early life

 Farmer was born in Phoenix, Arizona.
 She earned her B.A. at Reed College (1963) and later studied chemistry and entomology at the University of California, Berkeley.
 She enlisted in the Peace Corps (1963–1965), and subsequently worked in Mozambique and Rhodesia (present-day Zimbabwe), where she studied biological methods of controlling the tsetse fly between 1975 and 1978.

 Career

 Farmer began writing in the 1980s, at the age of 40, while still living in Zimbabwe.
 She began writing stories in Africa.
 It was for one of those stories that she won the Writers of the Future contest, which enabled her to move back to the United States and begin writing full-time.
 Her experiences in Africa would go on to influence her writing.

 Personal life

-Farmer met her future husband, Harold Farmer, at the University of Rhodesia (now the University of Zimbabwe).
-They married after a week-long courtship.
+Farmer met her husband, Harold Farmer, at the University of Rhodesia (now the University of Zimbabwe).
+They married after a week-long courtship in 1976.
+They have one son, Daniel.

 As of 2010, Farmer lives in Arizona's Chiricahua Mountains with her husband.
-They have one son, Daniel.